Exponential Functions, Logarithms & Their Derivatives

 \[\frac{d}{dx} f(g(x)) = f'(g(x)) \cdot g'(x)\]

-Think of it as peeling layers: differentiate the outer function, then multiply by the derivative of the inner function.
+One proceeds layer by layer: differentiate the outer function, then multiply by the derivative of the inner function.

 For example: \(\frac{d}{dx}(3x+1)^5 = 5(3x+1)^4 \cdot 3 = 15(3x+1)^4\).